Selly Oak Hospital: Expansion

 A new entrance block was completed in 1902 and a large nurses' home which became known as Woodlands was completed in 1908.
 The workhouse became a home for the chronically sick known as Selly Oak House and the home and the infirmary combined to join the National Health Service as Selly Oak Hospital in 1948.

 The Royal Centre for Defence Medicine was formed at the hospital and was officially opened by the Princess Royal in April 2001.

 In March 2007, the families of certain injured servicemen alleged that the hospital was not treating Iraq War veterans properly.
 There were also reports of servicemen being verbally abused in the hospital by members of the public opposed to the war.
 Following a visit to the hospital, Jeremy Clarkson added to the criticism by writing a complaint to the NHS alleging that injured servicemen had no dedicated ward and that they were treated no differently from "a lad who got drunk and smashed his Citroën into a tree".
 A report published by the House of Commons Defence Select Committee blamed the allegations against the hospital on a smear campaign and praised the clinical care provided to military patients.

 Closure and site redevelopment

 On 23 May 2010 a 'Service of Thanks' was held at Selly Oak Hospital to celebrate a century of caring and to share memories of the facility.
 After services had transferred to the new Queen Elizabeth Hospital, Selly Oak Hospital closed in October 2011.

 On 24 February 2015 the Trust announced that it had exchanged contracts with Persimmon for the sale of the site with outline planning permission for 650 homes.

+The housebuilder, Charles Church, completed the conversion of the main building into 44 new apartments in September 2021.

+Other parts of the hospital were demolished and extensive housing and apartment blocks were built by Persimmon and Charles Church on these areas in the early 2020s.
+The last of these apartments was Ellis Court which completed the conversion of 595 properties as part of a seven year programme by Persimmon and Charles Church.
+However, the former nurses' home was still being marketed as of April 2023.